yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 The output signal of the AD9833 is unipolar and has a constant amplitude  of +38mV...+650mV over the full frequency range.
 A level shifter is needed to get a bipolar, symmetrical signal.
 Opamp IC3 serves the purpose.
 Opamp IC5 is further used to amplify this signal to +/- 3.0V (6Vpp).
 The combination DAC1/IC6/IC7 is then used to attenuate the signal to the desired output level.

-Unfortunately the output of the AD9833 chip on the DDS module is galvanically isolated from the output pin (due to C8/C9) which is not what we need.
-The quickest remedy is to bridge one of the two capacitors with a short wire, as you can see on the [**board**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/Board_V1.0_top.jpg) or in the modules [**schematic**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AD9833-Modul-with-Modification.jpg).
+Unfortunately the output of the AD9833 chip on the DDS module shipped from Asia was galvanically isolated from the output pin (due to C8/C9).
+The quickest remedy was to bridge one of the two capacitors with a short wire, as you can see on the [**board**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/Board_V1.0_top.jpg) or in the modules [**schematic**](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AD9833-Modul-with-Modification.jpg).
+Apart from that the module was perfect for the task.

 The DAC AD5452 contains a 12-bit R-2R-ladder and simply sets the amplification factor (better to say attenuation factor) of the combination IC6 (Opamp) + IC7 (unity gain buffer).
 To set the output level the selected value (0.01...6.00Vpp resp. its equivalent in Vrms) gets translated into a 12-bit value (range 0...4095) and then written into the DAC via SPI bus.